andrewhtsai/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

+We first experimented with all four of the given OpenCV examples, and we decided that we really liked the flow detection.
+We thought it could potentially be useful for autonomous tracking of data points, and then we put an experimental lab setting spin on it.
+We envisioned the interaction being a scientist running an experiment on some distinct samples, potentially tracking their movement over a period of time.
+Other features would include detection of interference of any sort, like if someone else moves the samples and thus ruins the experiment.
+We experimented using drawings on a piece of paper and by moving the camera around, though we finally settled on drawing shapes on a tablet which gave the flexibility of moving the shapes around while keeping lighting conditions stable and allowing for finer control.

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. When does it do what it is supposed to do?
+2.
-1. When does it fail?
+3. When does it fail?
-1. When it fails, why does it fail?
+4. When it fails, why does it fail?
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+5. Based on the behavior you have seen, what other scenarios could cause problems?

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?